-At the University of Memphis (U of M), we offer undergraduate, graduate, and law courses through
+The University of Memphis (U of M) offers undergraduate, graduate, and law courses through

 more than 40 academic departments.
 You can take courses in traditional classroom settings